 The difference between a male and female bushbuck

-Females (Ewes) are smaller, and adult ewes are lighter in color than rams, with more pronounced white spots and stripes, while males have horns.
+Females (Ewes) are smaller; adult ewes are lighter in color than rams, with more pronounced white spots and stripes, while males have horns.

 About the Bushbuck

 Description of Bushbuck

-Bushbuck live within a “home” area, which is usually around 12 acres on the savannah and much more significant in the forest, that they will not usually leave.
+Bushbuck live within a “home” area, usually around 12 acres on the savannah and much more significant in the forest, that they will not usually leave.

 These areas usually overlap other bushbuck home areas.